 Before you can begin the process of restoring your Michigan driver’s license (or obtaining a clearance of a Michigan “hold” on your driving record that prevents you from getting or renewing a license in another state), you first have to be eligible.
 Eligible means legally able.
 And while the rules regarding eligibility are rather clear, the complex situations in which some people find themselves can make it difficult to figure things out.

 At its most basic, Michigan law provides that a person’s driver’s license shall be revoked by the Secretary of State (SOS) for a minimum of one year if the person receives 2 DUI within 7 years.
 If a person received 3 DUI’s within a 10-year period, then the Secretary of State is required to revoke his or her license for a minimum of 5 years.

 There is no way to shorten either of those time periods.
-Nor does the Secretary of State care how much you “need” a license; that subject is addressed in the subsequent section entitled “Just ‘Needing’ a License Doesn’t Matter.”
+Nor does the Secretary of State care how much you “need” a license, because there is no mechanism to care.
+Either you are eligible, time-wise, on not.

 As anything concerned with the law goes, however, what at first appears to be simple can become frustratingly complex.
 Normally, you’d think that “2 DUI’s within 7 years” is pretty clear.
 As applied within the state, however, “7 years” isn’t exactly 7 years.
 As the popular saying goes, “it’s complicated.”